TIPALTI SERVICES AGREEMENT

 (b) Returned ACH Debit.
 If an ACH Debit is returned to Customer for any reason, Customer remains liable for all amounts that Tipalti sent pursuant to the Payment Instructions and any associated penalties and fees.
 Customer authorizes Tipalti to resubmit a returned ACH Debit to the Customer DDA.

 (c) NACHA Rules.
 Customer shall comply with the NACHA Operating Rules when funding its Tipalti Account through ACH Debit.
 Tipalti may discontinue Customer’s usage of the ACH Debit method of funding the Tipalti Account.

-1.3 Rejected or Returned Transactions.
+1.3.
+Rejected or Returned Transactions.
 If a payment is rejected or returned by the Payee or the Payee’s bank or financial institution, or a correspondent bank or financial institution, then the Funds will be returned to the Customer’s Tipalti Account.
-Funds from rejected Transactions will be exchanged back to the currency it originated from by the Tipalti Bank at the then-applicable exchange rate.
+Funds from rejected Transactions in any currency other than USD will be exchanged back to USD by the Tipalti Bank at the then-applicable exchange rate.
 Customer is responsible for all costs associated with rejected or returned Transactions, including but not limited to penalties and conversion fees.

 UK Services Schedule

 This schedule describes the additional terms and conditions applicable to Customers who contract with Tipalti Europe Ltd. If in conflict with any other part of the Agreement, this Schedule will control.

 1.1.
 Opening a Tipalti Account.
 To open a Tipalti Account, Customer must be approved by Tipalti.
 Tipalti may request information about Customer’s business and may also use third party sources to obtain information.